splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 3. To verify that the kernel does not drop packets, periodically monitor the buffer using the command `netstat -su | grep "receive errors"`.
 Failure to tune the kernel for high-volume traffic results in message loss, which can be unpredictable and difficult to detect.
-The default values for receiver kernel buffers in most distributions is 2 MB, which may not be adequate for your configuration.
+The default values for receive kernel buffers in most distributions is 2 MB, which may not be adequate for your configuration.

 ### Configure IPv4 forwarding